kenmanga666/Taskmanager/README.md

 # TaskManager

-Welcome to my Task Manager, this little application was developed in Java and allows you to manage your tasks with a simple command line interface.
+Welcome to my Task Manager, this little application was developed in Java and allows you to manage your tasks with a simple graphic user interface using Java Swing.

 ## How to Use